 Your Guide to Adopting the MIND Diet

-Striving for better health through diet can feel like an uphill battle.
-But what if there was a scientifically proven way to nourish your mind effectively?
-Well, there is, and it’s called the MIND diet.
-This diet is a nutritional approach developed by the late Dr. Martha Clare Morris, and championed by her daughter Laura Morris, and her colleague Jennifer Ventrelle.
+This diet is a nutritional approach developed by the late Dr. Martha Clare, who was a world-renowned nutritional epidemiologist and director of the Rush Institute for Healthy Aging, and championed by her daughter Laura Morris, a professional chef, certified nutrition consultant, and personal trainer and fellow research colleague Jennifer Ventrelle.
+Jennifer Ventrelle, RDN, is one of NeuroReserve’s medical advisors and is also the lead dietitian for major prevention studies using the MIND diet, like the U.S. POINTER Study on cognitive decline.
 As its name suggests, the MIND diet is a combination of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets, which have both been extensively researched for their numerous health benefits.
 The MIND diet adds another dimension by focusing on certain food groups particularly well-researched for their brain health benefits.
-In a world where brain diseases are on the rise, this dietary intervention stands out for its potential to slash the risk of neurodegenerative conditions by over 50%.1
+In a world where brain diseases are on the rise, this dietary intervention stands out for its potential to slash the risk of neurodegenerative conditions by over 50% and helps keep cognitive performance nearly 8 years younger compared to others.1,2

 The MIND Diet for Brain Health and Weight Loss